Earl Whitehill

 [edit] Biographical Information

-Earl Whitehill had a distinguished major league career, winning 218 games.
-He originally came up to the 1923 Detroit Tigers under player-manager Ty Cobb, and ended his career as the oldest player in the National League in 1939 with the 1939 Chicago Cubs, where his catcher was 38-year-old Gabby Hartnett.
+Following the 1936 season and 13 straight years with double-digit victories, Whitehill was traded to the Cleveland Indians.
+After two years there, he ended his career as the oldest player in the National League with the 1939 Chicago Cubs, where his catcher was 38-year-old Gabby Hartnett.

-Whitehill was a special baseball sales rep for the A. G. Spalding from 1946 until his passing.
-He was killed in a crash by a car that went through a stop sign.
+After his playing days, Whitehill coached for the 1941 Cleveland Indians and the 1943 Philadelphia Blue Jays.
+He was a special baseball sales rep for the A. G. Spalding from 1946 until he was killed in a crash in 1954, struck by a car that ran a stop sign.